Progression Guide for Crystal of Atlan

 which is only available at specific times during the day.
 Players

-can earn up to 1,600 Commendations weekly.
+can earn up to 1,600 Commendations weekly per character.
+Players are

 Recommended shop priority: